WadeTheFLASH/MobileTriangulationHeatmap/README.md

 A: The system will eventually accept GPS coordinates and AoA (Angle of Arrival) data from a mobile antenna array.

 Q: Do I need internet to run the map?
-A: Yes — unless you pre-download map tiles using MOBAC.
+A: No as long as you download the necessary js and css files in the repo.
+You will need to predownload the map tiles i.e. MOBAC.

 ## 📄 License
 This project is currently not licensed.
 Feel free to explore and experiment, but please contact before redistributing or using in commercial applications.